Alpha Chemical Corporation

 Site investigations identified contamination in soil and ground water that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
 Contaminants of concern identified include xylene, styrene, ethylbenzene, benzoic acid, 1,2-dichloropropane and other volatile organic compounds.

-Ground water contamination is limited to the aquifer near the surface of the site and is not spreading.
 Nearby off-site wells have not been exposed to site contamination.
 A 20-foot-thick impermeable clay layer shields the Floridan Aquifer, a source of drinkable ground water for area residents, from contaminated ground water.
 In 1986, the PRP conducted an endangerment assessment with EPA oversight.
 The study concluded that the area of contaminated ground water was not large and that the chance for off-site exposure to contamination was minimal.

 Investigation and Cleanup Responsibility / Oversight